zunsthy/Quoll/README.md

-# Quoll

-The project is not in maintenance. (place with project eomy)
+# The project is removed.